About The Cinematheque

 Chelsea manages on and off-site learning programs for The Cinematheque.
 She has collaborated on a range of programs and events aimed at engaging her community with all aspects of film culture.
 Chelsea holds a PhD from the University of Glasgow and has over eight years of experience teaching film studies in the UK and across the Lower Mainland.
 She was the recipient of the 2017 SCMS Student Writing Award and her winning essay, “Objectivity, Speculative Realism, and the Cinematic Apparatus,” was published in Cinema Journal.
 Her first book, Limit Cinema: Transgression and the Nonhuman in Contemporary Global Film, was published in 2021.

-Currently watching: The Sopranos
+Currently watching: Couples Therapy

 chelsea@thecinematheque.ca